Ray Quinn: 2007: Doing It My Way, breakthrough and label drop

 In December 2006, two days after finishing on The X Factor, Quinn signed a record deal with Cowell's label SYCO to release a debut swing album.
 Recording process for the album began through January 2007 at the Capitol Records Tower in Los Angeles, where he was accompanied by a 48-piece orchestra.

 His debut album, Doing It My Way was released on 12 March 2007.
 Coincidentally, another X Factor finalist Ben Mills released his album on the same day.
 The album became a critical and commercial success.
 It entered the UK Album Chart at number one, and sold 127,000 copies in its first week of release, before being certified platinum.

 The album also featured covers of old swing and vocal jazz classics, some of which were recorded by Frank Sinatra himself.
-Quinn made British music history as he was the youngest male solo artist and the first person ever, to have a number one album without releasing a single.
+Quinn made British music history as he was the youngest male solo artist and the first person to have a number one album without releasing a single.

 During the summer of that year, he was a judge on the ITV dance competition show Baby Ballroom, alongside Bonnie Langford and Pierre Dulaine.
 The programme centered on finding the best junior ballroom dancers.

 Quinn embarked on his own solo tour from September to November 2007, where he performed within 30 cities across the UK.
 However, on 6 November 2007, it was announced that he had been subsequently dropped by Sony BMG.